gjorquera/Gaston.Life/content/now.md

 # Core Habits

 - Eat.
-Plan and prepare healthy means and keep track.
+Plan and prepare daily healthy meals and keep track.
 - Exercise.
 Do calisthenics and jog for 20 minutes to maintain.
 - Work.
 Do enough to feel good about my work but remember that there will always be more work than time.